 This is a great walk for families which takes you through vast chalk grassland, beautiful woodland and the pretty village of Ellesborough.
 You will even get to sneak a peak at the Prime Ministers country retreat at Chequers!
 The Coombe Hill and Chequers Trail circular route will take you to the Boer War memorial which is a perfect stop for a picnic and to take in the beautiful views overlooking the Chilterns.

 Wendover Woods is not only a perfect walking destination but one with many other acitivites too.
 With cycling routes, the Go Ape Tree Top Adventure and a fitness trail assault course to choose from, Wendover Woods will suit the whole family.
 Take your pick from 5 different walks which suit all abilities when it comes to exploring the woods.
-If you are looking for somewhere to retreat to afterwards, The café in the Woods is open all year round so a perfect place to head after a morning of exploring.
-Enjoy tasty hot drinks, homemade soup, jacket potatoes and lots more which can be found at the café.
+If you are looking for some refreshment afterwards, The café in the Woods is open all year round so the perfect place to head after a morning of exploring.
+Enjoy hot drinks and a limited menu on a takeaway only basis.